 h.
 Securely distribute the generated password to the new user so that the user can sign in.

-Create a separate DSVM Subnet in the virtual network created in Task #2 of the preceeding step
+Create a separate DSVM subnet in the virtual network created in task 2 of the preceding step.

-- Follow instructions to add DSVM to AD.
+- Follow the instructions to add DSVM to Active Directory.

-Next mount a shared Azure Files to host your home or notebook directory to enable mounting your workspace on any machine.
-(If you need tight file level permissions you will need an NFS running on one or more VMs)
+Mount an Azure Files share to host your home or notebook directory to enable mounting your workspace on any machine.
+(If you need tight file-level permissions, you'll need NFS running on one or more VMs.)

 b.
 Mount it on the Linux DSVM.
-When you click on “Connect” button for the Azure Files in your storage account on the Azure portal, the command to run in bash shell on the Linux DSVM will be shown.
-The command will look like this:
+When you select the Connect button for the Azure Files share in your storage account in the Azure portal, the command to run in the Bash shell on the Linux DSVM appears.
+The command looks like this:

 sudo mount -t cifs //[STORAGEACCT].file.core.windows.net/workspace [Your mount point] -o vers=3.0,username=[STORAGEACCT],password=[Access Key or SAS],dir_mode=0777,file_mode=0777,sec=ntlmssp

-- Say, you mounted your Azure Files in /data/workspace.
-Now create directories for each of your users in the share. /data/workspace/user1, /data/workspace/user2 and so on.
+- Assume that you mounted your Azure Files share in /data/workspace, for example.
+Now create directories for each of your users in the share: /data/workspace/user1, /data/workspace/user2, and so on.
 Create a

 notebooksdirectory in each user's workspace.

-Now, you have the users in your active directory hosted in Azure and able to log in to any DSVM (both SSH, Jupyterhub) that is joined to the Azure AD DS using the AD credentials.
-Since the user workspace is on shared Azure Files, the user will have access to their notebooks and other work from any DSVM when using Jupyterhub.
+Now, you have the users in your Active Directory instance hosted in Azure.
+By using the Active Directory credentials, users can log in to any DSVM (SSH or JupyterHub) that's joined to Azure AD DS.
+Because the user workspace is on an Azure Files share, users have access to their notebooks and other work from any DSVM when they're using JupyterHub.

-For auto scaling, you can use the virtual machine scale set to create a pool of VMs that are all joined to the domain in this fashion and with the shared disk mounted.
-Users can log in to any available machine in the virtual machine scale set and have access to shared disk where their notebooks are saved.
+For autoscaling, you can use a virtual machine scale set to create a pool of VMs that are all joined to the domain in this fashion and with the shared disk mounted.
+Users can log in to any available machine in the virtual machine scale set and have access to the shared disk where their notebooks are saved.